JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 The kid gasped and said, “You cheated!” since we all knew the game was not available to the public yet.

 “No I didn’t,” I explained.
 “There is this other game called *Megalegs* that’s like *Centipede* I practiced with.”
-And with that he and some of his friends moved aside and started talking amongst themselves.
+And with that he nodded and walked over to talk to some of his friends about what I just said.

 I finished playing my practice game and scored a pretty solid score.
 The guy running the thing came over and said, “Wow!
 You’re sure to win now!”
 Just as my dad came by.